 We will ask you to lie down on a couch.
 We will then pass a thin catheter (flexible tube) through one of your nostrils, down your oesophagus and into your stomach.
-We will then withdraw the catheter slightly so that the tip is just above your stomach.
-We will ask you to drink some water as we do this to help the catheter go down more easily.
+We will ask you to drink some water as we pass the catheter into your stomach to help it go down more easily.
 You may find this uncomfortable, but it should not be painful.
 The sensation may also make you sneeze, cough or gag.
 This is normal.